lofidevops/simplenlp/README.md

 ### Notable features

+* Simple command to download NLTK natural language data
 * Stopwords (a, the, and...) are removed

 ### Limitations

 **This site is not production-ready!**

-* No file validation
+* Minimal file validation
 * No performance optimisation
+* Cannot specify download location for NLTK data
 * Requires admin access to delete documents

 ### Out of scope

 * Access rights and granular permissions
 * Database instance (i.e. other than SQLite)
-* Fully offline operation
+* Fully offline operation (no additional download steps required)
 * Languages other than English (American spelling?)
 * Microservice architecture
 * REST API